Volavi/Wreckfest-2-Autoadmin/README.md

   - Randomised weather selection for tracks
   - Automatic (configurable) removal and addition of bots in relation to player count
   - Better error handling for OCR failures
-  - Ability to add verbosity from config file via debug_mode
   - Automatic moderation of chat messages and server actions derived from them

 ## 🤝 Contributing